Ananazo/ModBot/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Donate

+If you want to provide financial support, you can do so through Patreon, Paypal or Buy Me a Coffee.
+Any amount is appreciated and will help with the continued development of this project.